mouldybread/android-stream-viewer/home-assistant/README.md

 ### Connection errors
 1. Confirm Android device is on same network
-2. Check firewall rules allow port 9090
+2. Check firewall rules allow port 9090 (Stream Viewer) and 9091 (Display Launcher)
-3. Verify app is running on Android device
+3. Verify apps are running on Android device
-4. Test endpoint with browser: `http://<DEVICE_IP>:9090`
+4. Test endpoints with browser: `http://<DEVICE_IP>:9090` and `http://<DEVICE_IP>:9091`

+## Display Launcher Setup

+For intent-based launching, you need the Display Launcher companion app:

+1. Install Display Launcher APK on the same device
+2. Verify it's running (check `http://<DEVICE_IP>:9091`)
+3. No additional configuration needed - it automatically handles intents

+Display Launcher acts as an intent router, allowing Home Assistant to launch any Android app with custom intent extras.